naydeenmonzon/Stock_Market_Analysis/README.md

-VBA scripting to analyze real stock market data
+#VBA scripting to analyze real stock market data

 Instructions:

-Create a script that will loop through all the stocks for one year and output the following information.
+Create a script that will loop through all the stocks for one year and output the following information:
 * The ticker symbol.
 * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
 * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.